WATCH RUGBY LIVE - SUN 24 NOV - ITALY v ALL BLACKS - Kick off 9.10am

 The standard of dress in the upstairs lounge/restaurant is for reasonable and tidy attire, with bare feet and singlets not allowed.
 The dress code is more relaxed in the downstairs bar and you are welcome to come as you are (but no muddy footwear or gumboots).

 Snack meals and main meals are available with smaller portions offered for children.
-At times throughout the year special buffets are available, these will be advertised through the Club’s weekly Wot’s On email and quarterly magazine ‘Breakwater’ and sometimes in the local newspaper.
-On Club nights there are always meals available for members, even if the upstairs lounge is hired out for a special event, in which case the variety of meals available may be limited but dining is available downstairs.
-Where possible the Wot’s On and Club Calendar will advise members of the dates the lounge is hired out.
+At times throughout the year special buffets are available, these will be advertised through the Club’s weekly Wot’s On email, on our website and Facebook.
+On Club nights, there are always meals available for members, even if the upstairs lounge is hired out for a special event, in which case the variety of meals available may be limited but dining is available downstairs.
+Where possible the Wot’s On will advise members of the dates the upstairs lounge is hired out.

 The upstairs area is available for hire for your special occasion such as Weddings, Anniversaries etc. You will need to arrange a booking through the Club Office.
 To assist you with planning your event the Club Caterers would be pleased to advise on menu suggestions.